Skip to main content

 COURSEWORK

-In aerospace engineering students focus on the disciplines encountered in the design of aerospace vehicles, missiles, rockets, and spacecraft.
-Study the basic principles of aerodynamics, solid mechanics and structures, stability and control, thermal sciences, and propulsion and participate in senior capstones in flight vehicle design course providing an experiential learning opportunity.
+In aerospace engineering you'll focus on the disciplines encountered in the design of aerospace vehicles, missiles, rockets and spacecraft.
+Study the basic principles of aerodynamics, solid mechanics and structures, stability and control, thermal sciences, and propulsion with opportunities to participate in senior capstones in flight vehicle design course to gain real-world experience.

 View Plan of Study